f

 Be certified Advanced Open Water

-Have logged a minimum of 50 dives (post Open Water level) totalling a minimum of 25 hours, including at least two night dives and five dives deeper than 20 metres.
+Have logged a minimum of 50 dives (post Open Water level) totaling a minimum of 25 hours, including at least two night dives and five dives deeper than 20 metres.

 Be at least 18 years of age